ajbanjara/Wireshark/Development/sharkd.md

 - The entire requests must be on a single line
 - The request must end with a line feed

-The commands must be in lower case as shows below.
+The commands **must be in lower case** as shows below.
+Quotes around keys and values **must be double quotes** - single quotes produce a JSON error.
 Also note the use of the UK English spelling of analyse; analyze won't work.

 The commands are: